As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 We're being invaded.

-These are refugees from either poverty stricken, war-torn parts of this of the of the uh uh Western hemisphere, southern hemisphere, whatever.
+These are refugees from either poverty-stricken, war-torn parts of the Western hemisphere, southern hemisphere, whatever.

-Uh European nations are facing the same influx from people in third world countries that are having to leave because of poverty and war or what have you.
+European nations are facing the same influx from people in third world countries that are having to leave because of poverty and war or what have it.

-I mean, it is when you when you have solutions that re that that call for them to eventually become citizens.
+I mean, it is when you have solutions that call for them to eventually become citizens.

 We don't have an immigration system that permits this.